-Our responsibilities under ISAs (NZ) are further described in the Auditor's Responsibilities for the Audit of the consolidated financial statements section of our report.
+Our responsibilities under ISAs (NZ) are further described in the auditor's responsibilities for the audit of the consolidated financial statements section of our report.

-Our firm has also provided other services to the Group in relation to other assurance services (review of interim financial statements) and agreed upon procedures (review of earn out calculation).
+Our firm has also provided other services to the Group in relation to other assurance services (review of interim financial statements).
 Subject to certain restrictions, partners and employees of our firm may also deal with the Group on normal terms within the ordinary course of trading activities of the business of the Group.
 These matters have not impaired our independence as auditor of the Group.
 The firm has no other relationship with, or interest in, the Group.